 When are classes held?

-Classes are scheduled in the evening (6:20-9:10) to allow professionals to complete the degree while remaining active in their jobs and in the industry.
-The exception to this schedule is the two-week seminar which takes place every semester in New York, Paris, and Hong Kong.
+Classes are scheduled in the evening (6:20-9:10), three evenings per week, to allow professionals to complete the degree while remaining active in their jobs and in the industry.
+The exception to this schedule is the 10-day or two-week seminar which takes place every semester in New York, Paris, and Hong Kong.
 No classes take place during the summer.
+Many courses require team meetings, which often take place on weekends.

 How large are the classes and who attends?